Centurion (CNT) Reaches One Day Volume of $7.45

-Centurion (CNT) traded down 0.7% against the US dollar during the twenty-four hour period ending at 20:00 PM ET on December 9th.
-In the last seven days, Centurion has traded 10.9% higher against the US dollar.
-One Centurion coin can currently be bought for approximately $0.0004 or 0.00000001 BTC on major exchanges.
-Centurion has a market cap of $34,037.77 and approximately $7.45 worth of Centurion was traded on exchanges in the last 24 hours.
+Centurion (CNT) traded up 0.6% against the US dollar during the one day period ending at 17:00 PM ET on December 16th.
+During the last week, Centurion has traded down 4% against the US dollar.
+One Centurion coin can currently be purchased for about $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.
+Centurion has a total market cap of $32,831.00 and $7.45 worth of Centurion was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.